Skip to content

 #Fix 5: Update Your Echo’s Software

-Amazon’s software update page confirms that Echo devices check for updates every 24 hours automatically.
-You can force an update by saying “Alexa, check for software updates.”
-We tested this command on our Echo Dot 5th gen and the update started within 10 seconds.
+Amazon’s software update page states that Echo devices download updates automatically when idle and connected to Wi-Fi.
+You can force the check by saying “Alexa, check for software updates.”
+We tested this command on our Echo Dot 5th gen and the update started promptly.

 #How Do You Fix Alexa Bluetooth Issues?